JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_quickstart.rst

     # Set up the virtual environment
     # You will use an existing one.
 This gives you access to all the jaws commands.
-    # By using a symlink, we can update the file without forcing you to re-copy the file.
+    # By using a symlink, we can update the file without requiring you to re-copy the file.
-    ln -s /global/cfs/projectdirs/jaws/jaws-prod/jaws-tmp.sh ~
+    ln -s /global/cfs/projectdirs/jaws/jaws-prod/jaws.sh ~

-    source ~/jaws-tmp.sh
+    source ~/jaws.sh
     (use "deactivate" to get out of the environment)

     # Get the jaws-auth token.